matsufan/tales-core/README.md

 Tales is simple, light, reliable, and has been tested on production environments scraping more than 200 million urls.

+With Tales you can do web monitoring, research, aggregators, etc.

 ### Block tolerant